peteroupc/CBOR-Java/api/com.upokecenter.util.ExtendedFloat.md

 Use EFloat from PeterO.Numbers/com.upokecenter.numbers.
  Use EFloat from PeterO.Numbers/com.upokecenter.numbers.
 * `BigInteger getExponent()`<br>
+ Deprecated.
 Gets this object's exponent.
 * `BigInteger getMantissa()`<br>
+ Deprecated.
 Gets this object's un-scaled value.
 * `BigInteger getUnsignedMantissa()`<br>
+ Deprecated.
 Gets the absolute value of this object's un-scaled value.
 * `int hashCode()`<br>
+ Deprecated.
 Calculates this object's hash code.
 * `boolean IsInfinity()`<br>
+ Deprecated.
 Gets a value indicating whether this object is positive or negative infinity.
 * `boolean IsNaN()`<br>
+ Deprecated.
 Returns whether this object is a not-a-number value.
 * `boolean isNegative()`<br>
  Deprecated.
 Use EFloat from PeterO.Numbers/com.upokecenter.numbers.